Joshua-W-Adams/aws_infrastructure_boilerplate/services/dms/dms.md

 Quickly migrate database to AWS cloud.

+Supports:
+- S3 as a database engine
+- AWS database technologies as sources
+- Continuous replicatation
+- Consolidation into a single destination

 ## Schema Conversion Tool (SCT)

 Tool to parse one data base engine to another. e.g. MySQL to postGres etc.